Seeress (Germanic): Wands

+Staffs

+Given that seeresses are often referred to as "staff bearers" the use of staffs was also a prominent tool for völva as well as other magic users.
+These staffs were often made from metal alloys and were used in funeral rituals and other religious rites.

 Platforms

 There appears to be a continuity between elements such as the first century Bructerian seeress Veleda's tower and the seiðhjallr that played an important role in Scandinavian sources.
 The word seiðhjallr means "incantation scaffold", for performing magic.

 Hallucinogens

 The notion of ecstatic experience induced or complemented by the use of intoxicants in the context of Nordic pagan religion is not new, and there have been several attempts to reconstruct such practices.
 Little evidence to confirm the Viking Age ingestion of hallucinogens such as psilocybin mushrooms or other entheogens has been found, with the exception of two archaeological finds:

 Several hundred seeds of henbane were found in grave 4 at Fyrkat.
 Their presence in the grave is likely significant, and the herb's deliriant properties suggest aspects of the rituals that might have been performed with it.
 There are many medieval accounts describing henbane's use as an ingredient in witches' ointments, used when a sorceress wished to change physical form.
 Henbane contains the psychoactive drug scopolamine, and when consumed as a tea, or when its juice is made into a topical salve and rubbed into the skin, especially around the armpits and chest, hallucinations can be experienced.
 A strong sensation of flight is often felt, which remains vivid for several hours.
 Bilsenkraut, the German name of henbane, is derived from the Indo-European bhelena; according to some sources, it originally meant "plant of madness".
 The proto-Germanic bil seems to have meant "vision, hallucination" or "magical power."

 Four seeds of the mind-altering plant cannabis sativa were found in the Oseberg ship burial, among the piles of pillows thrown into the prow of the ship when the grave was robbed.
 A single seed of cannabis was also found embedded in a clump of decayed leather, bound by a thin woollen cord, apparently the remains of a small leather pouch with a draw-string; it is possible that all the seeds were originally contained in this bag.
 The pouch was too small to hold enough seeds for planting, suggesting that they might have had symbolic significance, and could have been connected with the higher status woman's religious functions.